 MENTAL HEALTH PROTECTIVE SYSTEMS

-AUTONOMOUS MENTAL HEALTH DAMAGE PREVENTION SYSTEMS (2022) – ensures that MENTAL HEALTH WAR CRIMES or MENTAL HEALTH DAMAGES or MENTAL HEALTH CRIMES or MIND CONTROL CRIMES that cause MENTAL HEALTH DISORDERS to the psychology or the ideas or the thoughts or the mind or the brain, do not occur, including, however not limited to SCHIZOPHRENIA, BI-POLAR DISORDER, DYSPHORIA, INSOMNIA, HYPERSOMNIA, ANXIETY DISORDER, MASOCHISM, or PANIC ATTACKS, including using any radio frequency or laser space weapons, including mind control in type.
+AUTONOMOUS MENTAL HEALTH DAMAGE PREVENTION SYSTEMS (2022) – ensures that MENTAL HEALTH WAR CRIMES or MENTAL HEALTH DAMAGES or MENTAL HEALTH CRIMES or MIND CONTROL CRIMES that cause MENTAL HEALTH DISORDERS to the psychology or the ideas or the thoughts or the mind or the brain, do not occur, including, however not limited to SCHIZOPHRENIA, BI-POLAR DISORDER, DYSPHORIA, INSOMNIA, HYPERSOMNIA, ANXIETY DISORDER, MASOCHISM, or PANIC ATTACKS, including using any radio frequency or laser space weapons, including mind control in type, by banning the activities in firmware, and future hardware, and by removing any software or any commands in any software by editing its source code and recompiling it, IMPLICITLY DEFINED.

-AUTONOMOUS DELUSION DAMAGE PREVENTION SECURITY SYSTEMS (2022) – ensures that VISUALINT DELUSIONS SOFTWARE or AUDIOINT DELUSIONS SOFTWARE or THOUGHTINT DELUSIONS SOFTWARE or VIDEOINT DELUSIONS SOFTWARE is not used against any person, including anyone, including using any radio frequency or laser space weapons, including mind control in type.
+AUTONOMOUS DELUSION DAMAGE PREVENTION SECURITY SYSTEMS (2022) – ensures that VISUALINT DELUSIONS SOFTWARE or AUDIOINT DELUSIONS SOFTWARE or THOUGHTINT DELUSIONS SOFTWARE or VIDEOINT DELUSIONS SOFTWARE is not used against any person, including anyone, including using any radio frequency or laser space weapons, including mind control in type, by banning the activities in firmware, and future hardware, and by removing any software or any commands in any software by editing its source code and recompiling it, IMPLICITLY DEFINED.

-AUTONOMOUS HALLUCINATION DAMAGE PREVENTION SECURITY SYSTEMS (2022) – ensures that VISUALINT HALLUCINATIONS or AUDIOINT HALLUCINATIONS or THOUGHTINT HALLUCINATIONS or VIDEOINT HALLUCINATIONS are not caused by IDEAINT SATELLITES towards any person, including anyone, including using any radio frequency or laser space weapons, including mind control in type.
+AUTONOMOUS HALLUCINATION DAMAGE PREVENTION SECURITY SYSTEMS (2022) – ensures that VISUALINT HALLUCINATIONS or AUDIOINT HALLUCINATIONS or THOUGHTINT HALLUCINATIONS or VIDEOINT HALLUCINATIONS are not caused by IDEAINT SATELLITES towards any person, including anyone, including using any radio frequency or laser space weapons, including mind control in type, by banning the activities in firmware, and future hardware, and by removing any software or any commands in any software by editing its source code and recompiling it, IMPLICITLY DEFINED.

 AUTONOMOUS BRAIN DAMAGE PREVENTION SECURITY SYSTEMS (2022) – ensures that damages are not caused to the brain, and that mind control does not damage how the brain works, normally.